 How do Insured Sweep Accounts work?

-Using Insured Sweep Accounts allows your bank to attract and retain large-value clients such as businesses, public funds, and higher-net-worth individuals.
+Using Insured Sweep Accounts allows your bank to attract and retain large-value customers such as businesses, public funds, and higher-net-worth individuals.
 For your clients, it eliminates the need to keep track of multiple accounts at various banks.
 All transaction activity and network allocations are consolidated into one simple statement for clients.